clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 3 AGM And Data Streams.md

 # Mining Data Streams

 - Ad-hoc and standing queries.
-Architecture
+See architecture diagram in course slides
-- One approach: queries are about a window (the last N events)
+- One approach: queries are asked about a window (the last N events)
-- What if N doesn't fit in memory ?
+- Problem: what if N doesn't fit in memory?.
+We'll have to sample input

+There are some queries over streams that are very ease to implement
-- Example: averages
+Example: averages
     - What is the average of the integers in the window?
     - For the first N inputs, sum and count to get the average.
     - Afterward, when a new input i arrives, change the average by adding (i - j)/N, where j is the oldest integer in the window.

+But for another queries we have to apply next techniques.

 ## Sampling a Stream

 Sampling sometimes doesn't work.

+Example:
-By instance trying to find the fraction of queries that are unique, asked only once, sampling 10% of the queries stream.
+Trying to find the fraction of queries that are unique, asked only once, sampling 10% of the queries stream.
-Our error was sample based on the position in the stream, rather than *sample based on the value of the stream element*.
+Our error was to sample based on the position in the stream, rather than *sample based on the value of the stream element*.

 ### Algorithm:
     - hash search queries to 10 buckets, 0...9